Skip to content

 Emil Andrae

 Skating in his second game this season, Andrae was noticeable at both ends of the ice.
-He played 14 minutes, 20 seconds at all strengths, including being on the penalty kill during the five-on-three for Boston.
-The one shot he blocked was by Matt Poitras in front of the net, preserving the Flyers’ lead.
+He played 14 minutes, 20 seconds at all strengths, including on the penalty kill during the five-on-three for Boston.
+The one shot he blocked was by Matt Poitras in front of the net, which preserved the Flyers’ lead.

-But his biggest contribution of the night was being a driving force on the Flyers’ first goal, the game-winner, giving him his first NHL point.
+But his biggest contribution of the night was as a driving force on the Flyers’ first goal, the game-winner, which gave him his first NHL point.

 The blueliner sent a stretch pass from the Flyers’ end up to the forwards stacking the line.
 After Foerster missed his initial shot of the sequence wide, Andrae got to the left boards to snag the wraparound and feed the winger in the high slot.
 Foerster made no mistake, turning and firing one through Korpisalo’s five-hole.